 The master's program in Mathematics for Teaching welcomes both current teachers and career-changers, regardless of whether or not they were mathematics majors as undergraduates.
 To be eligible for admission, applicants need only hold a bachelor's degree from an accredited college or university.
-Applicants who were not undergraduate mathematics majors should contact the graduate program director Yevgenia Kashina (email@example.com) to discuss how they can best prepare for the program.
+Applicants who were not undergraduate mathematics majors or minors or math education majors should contact the graduate program director Yevgenia Kashina (firstname.lastname@example.org) to discuss how they can best prepare for the program.

 Before enrolling in courses for the Mathematics for Teaching program, students must first demonstrate proficiency in Precalculus.
 This can be done either by scoring sufficiently high on the mathematics placement exam or by having earned a grade of B or higher in at least two Calculus classes.